luccaugusto/anote/README.md

 + save the date a note was added and increase its priority automattically as time passes.

 ### CLI
-+ Do not use a menu for listing notes on the main window (it's going to fix many bugs related to long notes).
 + scroll commands on footer if they dont fit
-+ Possibility to swap main window with side window and show tags panels side by side on the big window
 + noninteractive remove function
 + add function without the -a flag